-archiving tools would capture that email under Capstone.
-Accordingly, American Oversight insists that DOL use the most up-to-date technologies to search for responsive information and take steps to ensure that the most complete repositories of information are searched.
+that DOT use the most up-to-date technologies to search for responsive information and take steps to ensure that the most complete repositories of information are searched.
 American Oversight is available to work with you to craft appropriate search terms.
 However, custodian searches are still required; agencies may not have direct access to files stored in .PST files, outside of network drives, in paper format, or in personal email accounts.